Majd-Yaman-Collaboration/fabflix/README.md

 Majd did most of the full text search and fuzzy search.
 Yaman just fixed some bugs, so the enter button works properly.
 Yaman did task 2 and 3.
 Majd and Yaman did task 4.

-Files that use JDBC Connection pooling and Prepared Statements (excluding xml parsing files since they're irrelevant to this project)
+# Files that use JDBC Connection pooling and Prepared Statements (excluding xml parsing files since they're irrelevant to this project)
+First explanation: the connection pooling keeps the TCP open, so it stays in the pool of connections instead of constantly creating and closing connections constantly which can be very inefficient
 AddMovieServlet
 AddStarServlet
 CheckoutServlet